Fogo Premier Division

 The Fogo Premier Division is a tier-2 regional championship played in Fogo Island, Cape Verde.
-The competition are organized by the Fogo Regional Football Association (Associação Regional de Futebol do Fogo, ARFF).
-The winner of the championship plays in the Cape Verdean football Championships of each season while the last placed club relegates and participates in the Second Division in the following season.
+The competition is organized by the Fogo Regional Football Association (Associação Regional de Futebol do Fogo, ARFF).
+The winner of the championship plays in the Cape Verdean Football Championships each season while the last-placed club relegates and participates in the Second Division in the following season.

 About the Island/Regional Championships and the Premier Division

 The island league was formed in 1975 when Cape Verde became independent, unofficial competitions took place in years before the founding.

 In the mid-1990s, it would become the next island league to also have a second division after Santiago (now divided into two zones).
-The last place club were relegated, from around 2009, the ninth placed club plays with a runner up of the Second Division in a division decisional match.
+The last-place club was relegated, from around 2009, and the ninth-placed club plays with a runner up of the Second Division in a division decisional match.
 At that time, Fogo had the third most clubs in the nation.
-In 2017, two last placed clubs will be relegated and participate in the Second Division in the following season.
+In 2017, the two last runner-up placed clubs will be relegated and participate in the Second Division in the following season.

-One of the largest scoring matches in league history is Spartak d'Aguadinha.
+One of the largest-scoring matches in league history is Spartak d'Aguadinha.
 Spartak has one of the most goals scored in a single season with 73 in the 2014-15 season.

 Several times that the regional championships were interrupted due to volcanic eruptions and clouds covering as much as much of the island, in April 1995, the late part of the season and from November to December 2014 as the Premier Division.